emtee40/leavjenn.github.io/m3u8_downloader/m3u8_Downloader_Plugin_schema.md

 	))
 ```

-Contect me to add this plugin in the community list: `leavjenn+m3u8downloader@gmail.com`.
+Contact me to add this plugin in the community list: `leavjenn+m3u8downloader@gmail.com`.